 - Career Highlights

-- Accompanist for numerous instrumental, dance, and vocal performances
+- Pianist, and accompanist for numerous instrumental, dance, and vocal performances

-- Composer and performer of twentieth-century piano music
+- Composer and performer of 20th-century piano music

 - Private lessons with Margaret Chaloff

 - Steinway Artist, performing much of the world’s greatest contemporary piano music including music by Charles Ives, John Cage, and Henry Cowell

 - Composer, performing and recording much of her own piano music, often inspired by her interest in and studies of Irish culture and language

 - Presenting new music since the ‘70s involving both interpretation and improvisation in contemporary piano music, with strong jazz influences